Null Curves in $\mathbb{C}^3$ and Calabi-Yau Conjectures: Introduction

 Let $\h^3=\{(x_0,x_1,x_2,x_3) \in \r^4\,|\, x_1^2+x_2^2+x_3^2+1=x_0^2,\,x_0>0\}$ be the hyperboloid model of the 3-dimensional hyperbolic space.
 We call $\langle,\,\rangle_0$ as the hyperbolic metric in $\h^3$ induced by the 4-dimensional Lorentz-Minkowski space $\mathbb{L}^4$ of signature $(-,+,+,+).$ Up to the canonical identification $\h^3=\{A \cdot \bar{A}^T\,|\,A\in{\rm SL}(2,\c)\}.$ With this language, Bryant's projection $\mathcal{B}:{\rm SL}(2,\c) \to \h^3,\; \mathcal{B}(A)=A\cdot \bar{A}^T,$ maps null curves in ${\rm SL}(2,\c)$ into conformal immersions of mean curvature $H=1$ in $\h^3$.
 Furthermore, if $Z:N \to {\rm SL}(2,\c)$ is a null curve then the pull back $(Z\cdot \bar{Z}^T)^* \langle,\,\rangle_0$ coincides with $\frac1{2}ds_Z^2$ (see \cite{bry, u-y} for a good setting).

 The family of complete CMC-1 surfaces in $\h^3$ with finite topology is very vast, see \cite{r-u-y,p-p} for a good reference.
 For the arbitrary topology case, there is no general existence result available known to the authors.
-Regarding Calabi-Yau questions, only recently were simply connected complete bounded Bryant surfaces constructed \cite{muy1}.
-However, applying Bryant's projection $\mathcal{B}$ to the complete bounded null curves of Corollary II we infer that: \begin{quote}{\bf Corollary III [Calabi-Yau problem in $\h^3$].} {\em For any open orientable surface $M,$ there exists a complete bounded CMC-1 immersion $X:M \to \h^3.$} \end{quote}
+Regarding Calabi-Yau questions, and as pointed out in \cite{muy1}, applying Bryant's projection $\mathcal{B}$ to the complete bounded null curves of Corollary II we get that: \begin{quote}{\bf Corollary III [Calabi-Yau problem in $\h^3$].} {\em For any open orientable surface $M,$ there exists a complete bounded CMC-1 immersion $X:M \to \h^3.$} \end{quote}

 Mart\'{i}n, Umehara and Yamada \cite{muy2} extended Jones' existence result \cite{jones} to complete bounded complex submanifolds with arbitrary finite genus and finitely many ends in $\c^2.$ On the other hand, the existence of proper holomorphic immersions in $\c^2$ with arbitrary topological type is well known \cite{bis,nar,rem,al}.
 From Main Theorem it follows considerably more: